altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~Rossin perked up at that.~
 "I like that,"
 ~Rossin muttered,~
-"right to the point."
+"Right to the point."
 "Non-physical...
 So a ghost?"
 "More like a...
-memory"
+Memory"
 "Isn’t that just a ghost?"
-"He’s not made of ectoplasma... is that something that exists?"
+"He’s not made of ectoplasma...
+Is that something that exists?"
-*she turned to Rossin, who shook his head.*
+*She turned to Rossin, who shook his head.*
-"yeah, that’s not even a thing"
+"Yeah, that’s not even a thing"
 "So he’s a memory, like...
-in your head"
+In your head"
 *Martha nodded,*
 "He's like a computer program...
 Only for brains."